PetrKryslUCSD/FinEtools.jl/docs/issues-and-ideas.md

 Initiated 05/02/2017.
 It is working in  heat diffusion 05//23/2017.

--- There are some loops  in the finite element model machines which are not instrumented with @inbounds end @fastmath.
+-- There are some loops  in the finite element model machines which are not instrumented with @inbounds and @fastmath.

 -- Implement coordinate system module.
 Replace MaterialOrientationModule with it.